oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 This will lead to all the created ports having port-security active, leading to all IP traffic being dropped.

-## Design feature descrition
+## Design feature description

 ### Mandatory security group creation

-There are 2 types of required security groups, that are created automatically by the ovirt-provider-ovn, when required.
+There are 2 types of required security groups, that are created automatically by the ovirt-provider-ovn, when certain events occur.
 They are:

-1. the **deny-all** security group, provisioned when the first port with the **port-security** flag activated is created.
-This port will be the container for the rules that drop all IP traffic.
+1. the **deny-all** security group, provisioned when the first port with the **port-security** flag activated is created, thus avoiding the need to create it beforehand, or during deployment.
+This group will contain the rules that drop all IP traffic.
 More information can be found in [Activating the feature](#activating-the-feature).